Robin-WZQ/DAA/README.md

 **Dataset**

-You can download the dataset for training in the backdoor detection []().
-Then, put them into the corresponding folder.
-By downloading the data, you are agreeing to the terms and conditions of the license.
+Ww have provided all prompt files correspongding to each backdoor model.
+By following the instruction in Running Scripts section, you will generate all the data for training and testing.

-The data structure should be like:
+In the end, the data structure should be like:

 ```
 |-- data